 I have also worked to deepen and expand faith through writing.
 My credits include: “Job” in the Abingdon Basic Bible Commentary series; Pitfalls and Promises of Pastoring, published by Exodus Press; youth and adult study curriculum for the United Methodist Publishing House; and contributions to The Upper Room, a United Methodist devotional.
 Additionally, I write a regular Faith Perspectives column for the St.Louis Post-Dispatch newspaper.

-The material you’ll find on this website contains my latest reflections.
-Addressing Atheism: Is Authentic Faith Possible? is a brief book forming the basis for exploring the relevancy of faith today.
-When you have the faith to question, you may find that it opens yourself to seeing old things in new ways.
+One thing I firmly believe: When you have the faith to question, you may find that it opens yourself to seeing old things in new ways.